 How to Talk to Another Parent About Their Children

 But by the look in her face I could tell she was madder than a hunchback in a limbo contest.

 Where’s all this anger coming from?
 It wasn’t until later I learned parents don’t want to hear criticism about their children or their parenting abilities.
 So how do you talk to another parent about their child without generating the wrath of Khan?

 Your partner might be feeling guilty about their children’s present circumstances.
 Remember the children are grieving the death of their first family either by divorce or death of their biological parent.

 If it is divorce your partner may feel responsible for disrupting their lives and causing them to spend their childhood between two homes.
 Expressing your understanding of your partner’s feelings and your commitment to support their role as a parent will help them keep their defensive shields down.

 The conversations about the kids need to take place at a location and time when the kids are outside of hearing distance.
-The conversation should take place at a time when you both are calm and not still reacting to what the kids did or didn’t do.
+It should also be at a time when you have both calmed down without reacting to what the kids did or didn’t do.